Woodstock Sound-Outs

-Woodstock Sound-Outs or soundouts were mini-festivals held outside Woodstock, NY from 1967 to 1970.
+Woodstock Sound-Outs or soundouts were mini-festivals held outside Woodstock, New York from 1967 to 1970.
 They were the brainchild of John "Jocko" Moffitt, a roofer and drummer.
 He had heard about a number of folk festivals in his native California, and he wanted to stage a rock festival in a country setting.
 Planning for the event began in 1966 and by the early spring of 1967 performers like Richie Havens were being tentatively booked.